 Remarkably, in stressed animals exposed to Indian classical music for one hour per day for 3 weeks, there was a complete recovery in anxiety, depression, and memory.
 In conclusion, our study posits that a short duration of music exposure is beneficial for chronic stress conditions[11].
 Despite these promising findings, the field remains fragmented, with considerable heterogeneity in methodologies, small sample sizes, and lack of standardized protocols.
 For cities like Visakhapatnam, with their rich cultural heritage and growing research infrastructure, the scientific study of raga-based interventions presents both academic and clinical relevance.
 Exploring neuropsychological effects of ragas in local populations not only validates traditional knowledge but also contributes to the development of low-cost, culturally congruent therapeutic strategies for mental health, geriatrics, and community well-being.
-The literature supports a multimodal approach to combining subjective psychological measures with objective physiological measures to draw robust logical inferences regarding the efficacy of raga interventions (listening to raga Bhairavi from Indian classical music) for overall mental well-being[8]. explore the therapeutic potential of various rāgas in the clinical setting, such as in the management of cognitive disorders and stress or in modulating heart rate variability and cognitive performance[14]
+“The literature supports a multimodal approach to combining subjective psychological measures with objective physiological measures to draw robust logical inferences regarding the efficacy of raga interventions (listening to raga Bhairavi from Indian classical music) for overall mental well-being” [8].
+The study explore “the therapeutic potential of various rāgas in the clinical setting, such as in the management of cognitive disorders and stress or in modulating heart rate variability and cognitive performance” [14].

 2. Methods (Search strategy for this review)